-In 2020, the US government estimated 85% of UAE citizens are Sunni Muslims and 15% Sh'ia Muslims.
-The majority of the UAE's non-citizen residents are also Muslim: a 2005 UAE census found that 76% of the total population (both citizens and non-citizens) are Muslim, 9% Christian, and 15% follow other traditions, primarily Hinduism or Buddhism.
-Followers of other traditions includina Judaism the Sikhism Baha'i faith Zoroastrianism.
-(Parsis). and other forms ٥f Islam comprise less than 5% of the population.
+In 2022, the US government estimated 85% of UAE citizens are Sunni Muslims and 15% Sh'ia Muslims.
+The majority of the UAE's non-citizen residents are also Muslim: 76% of the total population (both citizens and non-citizens) are Muslim, 13% Christian, and 11% follow other traditions, primarily Hinduism or Buddhism.
+Followers of other traditions, including Judaism, of religion while outlawing discrimination based on religion.

-The UAE's constitution establishes Islam as the country's official religion but also includes a provision guaranteeing freedom of religion while outlawing discrimination based on religion.
 The UAE automatically classifies its citizens as Muslim and denies them the freedom to change religion.
 Consequently, while the government supports Muslim efforts to convert non-Muslims to Islam, UAE laws forbid proselytization by non-Muslims.